trailofbits/algo/README.md

 ### Has this been audited?

 No. This project is under active development.
+Use algo at your own risk.
 We're happy to [accept and fix issues](https://github.com/trailofbits/algo/issues) as they are identified.

 ### Why aren't you using Tor?